The quest for CMB signatures of Conformal Cyclic Cosmology: Introduction

 \section{Introduction}

-The Conformal Cyclic Cosmology model (CCC) introduced by R. Penrose \cite{Penrose_CCC_book,CCC_Intro}, and inspired by work of P. Tod \cite{tod, Tod2013TheEO}, led to the qualitative prediction of concentric low-variance circular rings in the cosmic microwave background (CMB) resulting from super-massive black-hole mergers in the previous aeon - former version of our current Universe \cite{CCC_Penrose_Gurzadyan}.
-Furthermore, Hawking evaporation of black holes, the expected final fate of isolated super-massive black holes in the previous aeon, are predicted to give rise to bright spots in the CMB, referred to as Hawking points.
-Qualitative arguments predict that Hawing points are surrounded by concentric low-variance circular rings that are somewhat higher in temperature than the average CMB temperature, and that concentric low-variance rings without a central Hawking point should be somewhat lower in temperature \cite{CCC_Penrose_Gurzadyan}.
+The Conformal Cyclic Cosmology model (CCC) introduced by R. Penrose \cite{Penrose_CCC_book,CCC_Intro}, and inspired by work of P. Tod \cite{tod, Tod2013TheEO}, led to the qualitative prediction of concentric low-variance circular rings in the cosmic microwave background (CMB) resulting from super-massive black-hole mergers in the previous aeon - a former version of our current Universe \cite{CCC_Penrose_Gurzadyan}.
+Furthermore, Hawking evaporation of black holes, the expected final fate of isolated super-massive black holes in the previous aeon, are predicted to give rise to bright, approximately Gaussian shaped, spots in the CMB, referred to as Hawking points.
+Qualitative arguments predict that Hawing points are surrounded by concentric low-variance circular rings that are somewhat lower in temperature than the average CMB temperature, and that concentric low-variance rings without a central Hawking point should be somewhat higher in temperature \cite{CCC_Penrose_Gurzadyan}.

-V. Gurzadyan and R. Penrose (GP) reported that they found numerous concentric families of the low-variance rings in the Wilkinson Microwave Anisotropy Probe (WMAP)- the release of 7 years CMB data \cite{CCC_Penrose_Gurzadyan, WMAP_7_years}.
-They concluded that these circles are statistically relevant structures in the CMB data, rather than resulting from Gaussian random noise, thus providing evidence of conformal cyclic cosmology \cite{CCC_Penrose_Gurzadyan_comments}.
+V. Gurzadyan and R. Penrose (GP) reported that they found numerous families of concentric low-variance rings in the Wilkinson Microwave Anisotropy Probe (WMAP)- the release of 7 years CMB data \cite{CCC_Penrose_Gurzadyan, WMAP_7_years}.
+They concluded, by comparing with numerical simulations, that these circles are statistically relevant structures in the CMB data, rather than resulting from Gaussian random noise, thus providing evidence of conformal cyclic cosmology \cite{CCC_Penrose_Gurzadyan_comments}.
 They compared the numbers of the ring families with the corresponding numbers of the elliptically distorted rings in the CMB, which is referred in their text as the "sky-twist" procedure.
 In the CMB data, GP examined 10,885 circular patches in the sky of equal number of pixels, systematically covering the sky but excluding the region of our galactic disk.
-The temperature variance, i.e. the standard deviation $\sigma$ in the temperature, was calculated over circular rings of annular width 0.5 degree and of angular radii in the range 2.5-16 degrees in steps of 0.5 degree.
-If among those rings around a given centre, the temperature variance was at least 15 $\mu K$ below the average variance for that specific centre, the ring was considered "low variance".
-Many instances of 3 and also of 4 concentric circles where identified in Ref.~\cite{CCC_Penrose_Gurzadyan}, seemingly providing support to the CCC hypothesis.